MA Accounting and Business

 How will I be assessed?

-Courses are assessed by a diverse and innovative range of methods and often take the form of formative work, which provides you with on-going feedback, as well as summative assessment, on which your final course grade is achieved.
+Courses are assessed by a range of methods and often take the form of formative work.
+This provides you with ongoing feedback, and summative assessment, on which your final course grade is achieved.

 - blogs (written and/or video)